Chapter 8: VM Exits Up Close

 What The Hardware Does

-The VMCS VM_EXIT_INSTRUCTION_LEN field holds the byte length of the instruction that caused the exit — 2 for CPUID, for instance.
-The EXIT_QUALIFICATION field carries per-reason detail.
-For a PIO exit, EXIT_QUALIFICATION encodes the port number, access size, direction, and whether it was a string instruction (INS/OUTS).
-For an EPT violation, it encodes the access type.
-This detail is what KVM reads in its exit handler before deciding what to do.
+For exit reasons that define it, the VMCS VM_EXIT_INSTRUCTION_LEN field holds the byte length of the intercepted instruction -- 2 for CPUID, for instance.
+EXIT_QUALIFICATION also has reason-specific meaning.
+For a PIO exit, it encodes the port number, access size, direction, and whether the instruction was INS or OUTS; for an EPT violation, it encodes the access type.
+KVM reads the fields valid for that reason before deciding what to do.

 How KVM Routes Exits